 We have investigated the quenched dynamics of a BdG superconductor.
 In order to compare with previous results, which use the simpler, spatially homogeneous, BCS formalism, we have employed two quench protocols: an abrupt change in the coupling constant, see Appendix C and B, and a smooth linear drop in temperature starting above the critical temperature.
-For zero disorder and sufficiently long times, where the BCS approach ceases to be applicable, we have obtained similar results so the study of the role of disorder was carried out only for the second quench protocol.
+For zero disorder and sufficiently long times, where the BCS approach ceases to be applicable, we have obtained similar results so the study of the role of disorder in the main text was carried out only for the second quench protocol.

-For short times, we observe similar results as in the simpler BCS approach, the order parameter remains homogeneous, it first grows exponentially and then oscillates in time with a pattern that depends on the quench protocol and the initial state.
+For short times, we observe similar results as in the simpler BCS approach, the order parameter first grows exponentially and then oscillates in time with a pattern that depends on the quench protocol and the initial state.
 However, in contrast with previous BCS findings, the amplitude of these time oscillations eventually decreases exponentially in time because of the emergence of spatial inhomogeneities of the order parameter.
-We have characterized the emergence of these spatial inhomogeneities by the exponential growth of the variance in space of the order parameter and showed that this exponential growth in space causes the exponential suppression of the oscillations in time.
+We have characterized the emergence of these spatial inhomogeneities by the exponential growth of the variance in space of the order parameter and have shown that this exponential growth in space causes the exponential suppression of the oscillations in time.
 This feature cannot be accounted for in the BCS formalism and it is observed even in the limit of no disorder.
 A weak disordered potential does not change qualitatively these results.

 For longer times, these spatial instabilities turn into rich spatial patterns.
-In the clean limit, or for sufficiently weak disorder, we observe ordered filamentary structures resembling finite size stripes in closed perpendicular directions, where the order parameter is heavily suppressed.
+In the clean limit, or for sufficiently weak disorder, we observe ordered filamentary structures resembling finite size stripes in close to perpendicular directions, where the order parameter is heavily suppressed.
 The suppression of the order parameter in the central region of these broken stripes is much more pronounced.
-Those stripes are insensitive to the quench protocols, like quenching the temperature or coupling constant, and quench speed.
-It only depends on the lattice structure.
-For stronger disorder, but still deep in the metallic region, the stripe-like structures morph into a square lattice of fake vortices, namely, the amplitude of the order parameter is heavily suppressed in circular regions whose typical length is much larger than the superconducting coherence length, but the phase has no topological properties so no real vortex is formed.
+Those emergent spatial patterns depend only on the underlying lattice structure and not on the employed quench protocols.
+For stronger disorder, but still deep in the metallic region, the stripe-like structures turn into a square lattice of fake vortices, namely, the amplitude of the order parameter is heavily suppressed in circular regions whose typical length is much larger than the superconducting coherence length, but the phase has no topological properties so no real vortex is formed.
 Larger sizes, beyond our current numerical capabilities, are needed to clarify whether the observed broken stripes for weak or no disorder become also a vortex lattice in the thermodynamic limit.
 A further increase of disorder leads to a gradual deformation of the lattice, though isolated fake vortices that repel each other are still clearly observed.
 Finally, close to the insulating transition, spatial inhomogeneities induced by disorder become also relevant leading to a quite intricate spatial structure that is characterized by a lack of vortex lattice symmetry but persistence of vortex repulsion.
-Although the time scale we can simulate numerically is limited, our results suggest that, neglecting the effect of collisions beyond the time dependent BdG formalism, these spatial structures correspond with a quasiequilibrium state of the superconductor which is still very different from that corresponding with the solution of the static BdG equations.
+Although the time scale we can simulate numerically is limited, our results suggest that, neglecting the effect of collisions beyond the time dependent BdG formalism, these spatial structures correspond with a quasi-equilibrium state of the superconductor which is still very different from that corresponding with the solution of the static BdG equations.
 The observed spatial patterns are confirmed by a careful analysis in Fourier space based on the calculation of the structure factor.
 We have shown, by an explicit calculation with an underlying triangular lattice, that the emergent spatial patterns are sensitive to the underlying lattice structure which points to a rather rich spectrum of possible patterns of spatial inhomogeneities induced by the quenched dynamics.